IdentityServer/IdentityServer4.WsFederation/README.md

 This is useful for connecting SharePoint or older ASP.NET relying parties to IdentityServer.

-**This is not supposed to be a generic WS-Federation implementation, but is rather a sample that you can use as a starting point to build your own WS-Federation support (or even for for inspiration for integrating other custom protocols, which are not natively support by IdentityServer4).**
+**This is not supposed to be a generic WS-Federation implementation, but is rather a sample that you can use as a starting point to build your own WS-Federation support (or even for inspiration for integrating other custom protocols, which are not natively supported by IdentityServer4).**

 The following is a brief description of some technical points of interest.
 Feel free to amend this document if more details are needed.